 Sailing Instructions for Handicap Dinghy Racing Events

-Racing takes place under the International Sailing Federation (ISAF) “Racing Rules of Sailing 2017-2020”, Royal Yachting Association (RYA) Prescriptions, these Morecambe Sailing Club (MSC) Sailing Instructions and appropriate Class Rules.
+Racing takes place under the current at the time International Sailing Federation (ISAF) “Racing Rules of Sailing”, Royal Yachting Association (RYA) Prescriptions and Racing Charter, these MSC Sailing Instructions and the appropriate Class Rules.

 Racing in Club Series Events is open only to those catamarans and dinghies (hereafter referred to as dinghies) whose owners are Full Members of MSC.
 Guests may crew and use the facilities of the MSC Clubhouse a maximum of 6 times, in any one year.
 If they wish to take part on more occasions they must apply for Club Membership.

 Regattas will be Open Events, not restricted to MSC dinghies.

 It is a requirement of Owners that their dinghies must carry insurance cover of not less than £2,000,000 in respect of third party and crew liabilities.